sourabpramanik/shorten-url/README.md

-CLI tool to generate custom short urls for long urls, manage links, and use custom domains.
+CLI tool to generate custom short URLs for long URLs, manage links, and use custom domains.
 Works like a personal links manager.

 # Motivation
-I built this project because I had to explore Rust more, I was looking for ideas and I found [Dub.co](https://dub.co/) which is an open-source link repository with great amount of features.
+I built this project because I had to explore Rust more, I was looking for ideas and I found [Dub.co](https://dub.co/) an open-source link repository with great amount of features.
 So there it is my implementation to generate short URLs(aliases) for long URLs.

 # Pre-requisites
 - NodeJS - [Link](https://nodejs.org)